Journal Entries

 • Your fundraising income increases (credit)

 This double-entry system ensures your books always balance and creates an audit trail.
 BeeKeeper handles the complexity so you can focus on recording what happened.
+In the transaction form you simply choose whether money moved in or out and assign it to one or more categories — BeeKeeper translates that into the correct debits and credits behind the scenes.

 Understanding Debits and Credits